Hosting Professional Fellows

 Fall 2022 Fellow Priscilla Kisakye from Uganda (left) with her US host, Associate Professor Dr. Evan Borisinkoff (right), posing outside on the campus of Minot State University in Minot, North Dakota.
 Photo by Richard Heit.

-Fellows and hosts are matched based on project topic and hosts’ disability-inclusion expertise.
+Fellows and hosts are matched based on project topic and hosts’ expertise in accessibility for people with disabilities.
 Once matched, hosts create a Fellowship schedule in collaboration with their Fellows, incorporating various in-person activities.
-A template schedule, listing the types of activities Fellows should engage in, is provided to hosts, along with sample schedules.
+We provide hosts with a sample schedules and template schedule, listing the types of activities Fellows should engage in.

 At the end of the Fellowship, hosts can apply for an outbound experience to travel and be hosted by their Fellows in their countries.

-As a host, you gain access to valuable expertise, cross-cultural dialogue, and new collaborative opportunities.
+As a host, you gain access to valuable expertise, meaningful dialogue, and new collaborative opportunities.
 Benefits include:

-- International Expertise: Benefit from the Fellow’s valuable skills and expertise.
+- International Expertise: Benefit from the Fellow’s valuable skills and knowledge.

 - Team Development: Enhance the professional capacity of your employees who serve as mentors and supervisors.